Publications

 2024

-1. Projecting the climate penalty on PM2.5 pollution with spatial deep learning (short)
+1. Projecting the climate penalty on PM2.5 pollution with spatial deep learning

 Mauricio Tec; Riccardo Cadei; Francesca Dominici; Corwin Zigler